On the Cauchy Problem for the Korteweg-de Vries Equation with Steplike Finite-Gap Initial Data II. Perturbations with Finite Moments: The inverse scattering transform for the KdV equation with steplike finite-gap initial data

 \eeq \end{enumerate} \end{enumerate} \end{lemma}

-\begin{proof} Except for {\bf I.~(f)} and the corresponding statement for the derivatives in {\bf III.~(a)} everything follows as in \cite[Lem.~4.1]{EGT}.
-To prove property {\bf I.~(f)} we have to check, that $\wronsk(\phi_\pm,\ov{\phi_\mp})=o(\la^{-n_1/2})$ together with all necessary derivatives with respect to $\sqrt\la$.
+\begin{proof} Except for {\bf I.~(f)} and the corresponding statement for the derivatives in {\bf III.~(a)} everything follows as in \cite[Lemma~4.1]{EGT}.
+To prove the missing items, we need to prove that $\wronsk(\phi_\pm,\ov{\phi_\mp})=o(\la^{-n_1/2})$ and all its necessary derivatives with respect to $\sqrt\la$.
 But this follows from

 since $\phi_-(\la,x) \ov{\phi_+(\la,x)}=O(1)$ by Lemma~\ref{lemasymphi} and $m_{q,-}(\la,x) - \ov{m_{q,+}(\la,x)}=o(\la^{-n_1/2})$ by Corollary~\ref{corasymphi}. \end{proof}